shpml/fundamentals/10_chapter/08_lesson.md

 ```js
 var sidebar = document.getElementById('sidebar');
 ```
-This will find the element that has an `id` of `sidebar` and save it to a variable.
+This will find the element with an `id` of `sidebar` and save it to a variable.

 > **NOTE** If we'd like to work with that element multiple times, a variable should be used to store, or **cache**, the results of our query.
-When we store an element in a variable, what we are doing behind the scenes is storing a reference to the location of the element in the DOM tree.
+When we store an element in a variable, what we are doing behind the scenes is storing a reference to the location of that element in the DOM tree.
 We can then use any methods we would normally use on an element on that variable.

 ---

 ####`querySelector()`

 This method allows us to use our CSS selector syntax to find an element.
-If there are multiple elements on the page that match the selector, it will return the *first* of the matching elements.
+If there are multiple elements on the page matching the selector, it will return the *first* of the matching elements.
 It is important to note that this a recent addition to the DOM and is not supported by older browsers.

 ```js
 document.querySelector('.special')
 ```

-This will return the first element on the page that has a `class` of `special`.
+This will return the first element on the page with a `class` of `special`.
 You can use any of your CSS-style selectors as a parameter.

 Other examples: